LibreCat/Plack-Auth-SSO/README.md

             my $session = Plack::Session->new($env);

             #did this app already authenticate you?
-            #implementation of LibreCat::Auth::SSO should write hash to session key,
+            #implementation of Plack::Auth::SSO should write hash to session key,
             #configured by "session_key"
             my $auth_sso = $self->get_auth_sso($session);